DevLearnOps/chaostoolkit-starter-pack-aws/docs/getting-started.md

 #### `submit-job.py`
 A Python utility to submit a chaos experiment request to the AWS Batch environment queue.
 For help see `./submit-job.py --help`.

+### How to find chaos experiments to run in the library

+TODO

 ## Setting up locally